From Sanssouci to Paris

 Paris is becoming increasingly pedestrian and cycling friendly, but a cycling city is still far away.
 Cycling is not easy, when pedestrians cross avenues at red lights, walking directly in your spokes or motorists recognize only at the last moment that there was someone in the blind spot.
 The selfishness of some cyclists does the rest and therefore much caution is needed if you want to cross Paris by Vélib’ or with a practical folding bike.

 The 14th of July is special.
-On the one hand a pompous, archaic demonstration of power, on the other hand an impressive spectacle which one can hardly escape.
+On the one hand an archaic demonstration of power, on the other hand an impressive spectacle which one can hardly escape.
 For many years I have enjoyed seeing the military parade on the French national holiday with soldiers, tanks and the “défilé aérien“, the famous squadron of jet fighters - not to forget the gigantic fireworks near the Eiffel Tower which can be watched live or on TV.